 Queen Victoria’s accession began with a staircase.
 Fascinating to consider is the fact that this very staircase survives at Kensington Palace and may be seen today.
 A staircase had also played a part on another historic day in Victoria’s life, much later.
 On 10 October 1839, the young Queen stood at the top of the staircase at Windsor Castle, at half-past seven in the evening, to receive her German cousins, Prince Albert and Ernest of Saxe-Coburg-Gotha, who had come to visit.
 This time it was the fateful meeting that led to their formal betrothal on 15 October; Prince Albert had visited England in May 1836 with his brother Prince Ernest, but was only aged sixteen at the time.
 We must assume that this was the main staircase in the Queen’s Private Apartments at Windsor; at least, her journal does not state otherwise.

 Princess Victoria shared her bedroom with her mother, the Duchess of Kent since her childhood.
-So guarded was she as Princess, that her beloved governess, Baroness Lehzen, stayed in the bedroom until the Duchess of Kent went to bed (Ibid, 22).
+So guarded was she as Princess, that her beloved governess, Baroness Lehzen, stayed in the bedroom until the Duchess of Kent went to bed, although Lehzen did not sleep in the same room as her charge.
 This historic room, where Victoria was awoken – having been technically Queen for some three and a half hours – is not currently accessible at Kensington Palace, the bed which was once in it, now in storage at Buckingham Palace.
 The private staircase which led down from the bedroom was hardly unique in the nature of royal rooms, marking the growing need for privacy as well as ease of access, but this staircase is symbolic in other ways, too.
 Princess Victoria had been so protected, that she had not even been allowed to descend the staircase alone, someone always been required to hold her hand.